2023 Best Value Health/Medical Admin Services Undergraduate Certificate Schools in the Rocky Mountains Region

 Full Health & Medical Administrative Services at College of Western Idaho Report

-You’ll join some of the best and brightest minds around you if you attend North Idaho College.
-The school came in at #4 on this year’s Best Value Health/Medical Admin Services Undergraduate Certificate Schools in the Rocky Mountains Region list.
+You’ll be in good company if you decide to attend North Idaho College.
+It ranked #4 on our 2023 Best Value Health/Medical Admin Services Undergraduate Certificate Schools in the Rocky Mountains Region list.
 Located in the small city of Coeur d'Alene, NIC is a public school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at NIC are $8,736 a year.

-Read full report on Health & Medical Administrative Services at North Idaho College
+Full Health & Medical Administrative Services at North Idaho College Report

-Out-of-state tuition fees for undergraduate students at Red Rocks Community College are $16,135 per year.
+The average tuition and fees for an out-of-state undergraduate student at Red Rocks Community College are $16,135 a year.

 Full Health & Medical Administrative Services at Red Rocks Community College Report

-WWCC not only placed well in our value ranking, but it is also #2 on our Best Health/Medical Admin Services Undergraduate Certificate Trade Schools in the Rocky Mountains Region list.
+WWCC also took the #2 spot in our Best Health/Medical Admin Services Undergraduate Certificate Trade Schools in the Rocky Mountains Region rankings.

-Full Health & Medical Administrative Services at Montana State University - Billings Report
+Read full report on Health & Medical Administrative Services at Montana State University - Billings

-Pueblo Community College did quite well in this year’s ranking of the best places for health & medical administrative services students to get a undergraduate certificate.
-It came in at #8 on the list.
-Located in the medium-sized city of Pueblo, Pueblo Community College is a public school with a moderately-sized student population.
+With a ranking of #8, Pueblo Community College did quite well on this year’s best value schools for health & medical administrative services students working on their undergraduate certificate.
+Located in the medium-sized city of Pueblo, Pueblo Community College is a public school with a medium-sized student population.

-Out-of-state tuition fees for undergraduate students at Pueblo Community College are $16,275 per year.
+The average tuition and fees for an out-of-state undergraduate student at Pueblo Community College are $16,275 a year.
 After completing their Undergraduate Certificate, health & medical administrative services graduates from Pueblo Community College carry an average student debtload of $12,166.

-Pikes Peak Community College did quite well in this year’s ranking of the best places for health & medical administrative services students to get a undergraduate certificate.
-It came in at #9 on the list.
+With a ranking of #9, Pikes Peak Community College did quite well on this year’s best value schools for health & medical administrative services students working on their undergraduate certificate.
 Located in the suburb of Colorado Springs, PPCC is a public college with a large student population.

 The average tuition and fees for an out-of-state undergraduate student at FRCC are $15,776 a year.
 The average amount in student loans that health & medical administrative services majors at FRCC take out while working on their Undergraduate Certificate is $15,348.

-Explore the best health & medical administrative services colleges for a specific state in the Rocky Mountains region.
+Explore the best health & medical administrative services schools for a specific state in the Rocky Mountains region.

 State | Degrees Awarded |